Boosting your Sports Business with Social Media

 1. Do your homework

-Behind every successful social media campaign there is a well thought
+Behind every successful social media campaign, there is a well thought

 through strategy, since to be successful you must be able to connect

 with your audience on an authentic level.
 Begin by understanding your current customers.
 What are they looking for?
 Are they a sports coach or sports enthusiast?
 Are they satisfied with what you offer?
 An intimate awareness here will help you to understand your potential customers, and you begin to define your audience.
 Look at age, gender, profession, interests etc. and base your message – your USP – on your defined target audience.
-If you listen and learn what’s important to your customers, you can create content and initiate conversation that adds value rather than clutter to their lives.
+If you listen and learn what’s important to your customers, you can create content and initiate a conversation that adds value rather than clutter to their lives.